rudicba/cutter/README.md

 Want to contribute?
 Great!

 ### Todos
-- Allow to create python and/or node virtual environments.
+- Allow to create Python and/or Node virtual environments.
 - Use a container to create **cutter** skeleton.

 ### License